Process safety engineer (psm)

 Job Summary / Overview:

-Responsible for monitoring the operations of the methanol plant on the DCS in the Control Room.
-He/she monitors the processes and makes adjustment to maintain the safe operating limits and the production of on-spec. product quality.
+The Process Operator III or the Junior DCS Operator is responsible for monitoring the operations of the methanol plant on the DCS in the Control Room.
+He/She monitors the processes and makes adjustment to maintain the safe operating limits and the production of on-spec. product quality.
 This position also functions in emergency operations on the DCS with assistance from the Senior Operator or Supervisor.
-Skilled in all ‘field’ areas of the process plant and assists the other field operators in monitoring and troubleshooting equipment remotely from the DCS or in the field as required.
+The Process Operator III is skilled in all ‘field’ areas of the process plant and assists the junior field operators in monitoring and troubleshooting equipment remotely from the DCS or in the field as required.

 Essential Job Functions: